vespa-engine/documentation/en/tutorials/text-search-semantic.md

 <div style="text-align:center"><img src="images/bm25_hist.png" style="width: 60%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-In other words, there are very few documents that would not be matched by term-matching approaches.
+In other words, there are few documents that would not be matched by term-matching approaches.
 This explains why the results obtained with the `weakAND` operator were outstanding.
 MS MARCO dataset turns out to be a favorable environment for this kind of algorithm.
 That also means that after accounting for term-matching there are almost no relevant documents left to be matched by semantic signals.
 This is true even if the semantic embeddings are informative.

 The best we can hope for in a biased dataset is for the bm25 scores and the embedding dot-product scores to be positively correlated, showing that both carry information about document relevance.
 This seems indeed to be the case in the scatter plot below that shows a much stronger correlation between bm25 scores and embedding scores for the relevant documents (red) than between the scores of the general population (black).